Vitamin C For Immunity – How Vitamin C Supports The Immune System

 Early stage response to viral and bacterial infections involves neutrophil deployment from the immune system.
 Neutrophils infiltrate the infected tissue, engulfs the pathogen and removes it from the body.
 Vitamin C is found to be 50-100 times higher in neutrophils than circulating in the blood.
 The high levels of vitamin C in the immune cells seem to protect them from oxidative damage.
 Without an adequate level, neutrophils would not be able to appropriately respond and remove infected tissue.

 Vitamin C also promotes the growth and replication of T cells, and prevents T cell death.
 T cells, known as the soldiers of the immune system, directly kill invaders and support other immune cells in their response.
-The combine effect is the killing (T cells) and removal (neutrophils) of threats.
+The combined effect is the killing (T cells) and removal (neutrophils) of threats.

 Benefits of Vitamin C for Kids